kyh/kyh.io/README.md

 ```

 ## Deployment

-Deployment on Github pages is a little tricky since you can't point gh-pages to a specific folder as your root.
+Deployment on Github pages is a little tricky since you can't point gh-pages to a [specific folder as your root](https://help.github.com/en/articles/user-organization-and-project-pages#user-and-organization-pages-sites)

 You can deploy by running:

 ```bash
 yarn deploy
 ```

 This will do two things:

-1) Build for production with minification in the `dist` folder
+1. Build for production with minification in the `dist` folder
-2) Copy contents of the `dist` folder into the root
+2. Copy contents of the `dist` folder into the root

 Push the changes up to master which will automatically deploy the changes.